 You must be 13 or older to register for an individual Adobe ID.
 Schools that participate in the primary and secondary education named user offering may issue a child under 13 an enterprise-level Adobe ID, but only after obtaining express parental consent.

 1. Your Agreement with Adobe.

 1.1 Choice of Law and Contracting Entity.
-If you reside in North America (inclusive of United States, Canada, and Mexico), your relationship is with Adobe Systems Incorporated, a United States company, and the Terms are governed by the law of California, U.S.A.
+If you reside in North America (inclusive of United States, Canada, and Mexico), your relationship is with Adobe Inc., a United States company, and the Terms are governed by the law of California, U.S.A.
 If you reside outside of North America, your relationship is with Adobe Systems Software Ireland Limited, and the Terms are governed by the law of Ireland.
 For customers in Australia, Adobe Systems Software Ireland Limited is acting as an authorized agent of Adobe Systems Pty Ltd. and is entering into this contract in its capacity as agent for Adobe Systems Pty Ltd. You may have additional rights under the law.
 We do not seek to limit those rights where it is prohibited to do so by law.

 1.2 Additional Terms.
 Our Services and Software are licensed, not sold, to you, and may also be subject to one or more of the additional terms below ("Additional Terms").
 If there is any conflict between the terms in the General Terms and the Additional Terms, then the Additional Terms govern in relation to that Service or Software.
 The Additional Terms are subject to change.

 - Adobe Stock (http://www.adobe.com/go/stockterms)